Mamma Maria

-"Mamma Maria" is a song composed by Cristiano Minellono and Dario Farina and performed by the Europop group Ricchi e Poveri.
+"Mamma Maria" is a song composed by Cristiano Minellono and Dario Farina and performed by the Italian pop group Ricchi e Poveri.
 The single was an international hit, which charted in Italy, Germany, Austria, Switzerland, The Netherlands and Belgium.

 The song was later covered by several artists, including María Abradelo, James Last, Franz Lambert, Willy Sommers, Little Big, Grupa 777 and Luisa Pepe.
-In 2006 the success of the song revamped in Italy as it was used for a series of Parmigiano-Reggiano commercials.
+In 2006 the song was used for a series of Parmigiano-Reggiano commercials.